-The delivery of water for the environment to the South Australian border is continuing at approximately 1 GL/day.
-This is primarily direct trade to SA from the Commonwealth Environmental Water Holder.
+The delivery of water for the environment to the South Australian border is continuing at approximately 1.2 GL/day.
+This is a combination of direct trade to SA from the Commonwealth Environmental Water Holder and The Living Murray.
 The water being delivered is helping to manage Lower Lakes levels and provide a small volume of continuous flow to the Coorong.
 Water for the environment also continues to be delivered as part of SA's Entitlement flow.

-Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected at approximately 1 GL/day throughout February.
+Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected at approximately 1.2 GL/day throughout February.